St Deiniol's Church, Llanddaniel Fab: History and location

 St Deiniol's Church is near the centre of Llanddaniel Fab, a village in the south of Anglesey, north Wales.
 It is reached from the street by passing through a lychgate by the local war memorial.
 The village takes its name from the church; the Welsh word llan originally meant "enclosure" and then "church", and -ddaniel is a modified form of the saint's name.

 The date of first construction of a Christian place of worship in the area is uncertain, but it is said by 19th-century writers that a son of St Deiniol (the first Bishop of Bangor) established a church here in 616.
 The son, also a saint, was known as Deiniol Fab (Welsh for "Deiniol the son"), to distinguish him from his father.
 No part of a building from that time survives.
 A later edifice, dating from the 16th century or perhaps earlier, was replaced in the 19th century.
 Some parts of that structure may have been reused in the current church, as the 1937 survey by the Royal Commission on Ancient and Historical Monuments in Wales and Monmouthshire considered that sections of the walls of the nave may be from the older building.

 In 1833, the antiquarian Angharad Llwyd described the old church as "a very ancient and dilapidated structure", which had "some good specimens of the architecture of a very remote period".
 Writing in 1846, the clergyman and antiquarian Harry Longueville Jones described it as one "so much altered by successive reparations, that little of its original architectural character has been preserved".
 Repairs were carried out to the new church, and a vestry added to the north side, in 1873.
 The work was overseen by Henry Kennedy, architect of the Diocese of Bangor.

 St Deiniol's is no longer in use; in 2006, a guide to the churches of Anglesey noted that no services had been held for a number of years, and added that ivy was growing across the building.
-The church's former parish has been merged with that of the adjoining village of Llanfairpwll, served by St Mary's, Llanfairpwll.
+The church's former parish has been merged with that of the nearby village of Llanfairpwll, served by St Mary's, Llanfairpwll.
 As of January 2011, the church (without the grounds) was on sale for £50,000; it was suggested by the estate agents handling the sale that it could be used as a studio or for storage, subject to necessary consents being obtained.

 People associated with St Deiniol's include the clergymen Henry Rowlands and Isaac Jones.
 Rowlands, who wrote a history of Anglesey (Mona Antiqua Restaurata) in 1723, served as priest here and in nearby parishes from 1696 onwards.
 Jones, a translator, was curate of St Deiniol's from 1840 until his death in 1850.